signaldatascience/R-curriculum/src/week1/day4/r-functional.md

 	* Every time you increase the size of an object within a loop, you actually *copy the whole structure over to a different part of memory* every single time.

 * Do not do things in a loop that can be done outside the loop.

-* Do not avoid loops simply for the sake of avoiding loops (see the above criteria).

 Given that loops don't actually have performance issues in R, why should we use `*apply()` functions at all?
 For these three reasons:[^why]